The Best Apps to Learn Chinese

 Pleco is available on Android and iOS devices and is an all-in-one app: off-line dictionary, flashcards, optical character recognizer, handwriting recognizer, stroke order diagrams, audio pronunciation, and text reader.
 Here a short description of each feature:

-Off-line dictionary: Pleco is, in my experience, almost as good as Hanping and definitely the best Chinese/English dictionary for Apple devices (Hanping only works on Android devices).
+Off-line dictionary: Pleco is, in my experience, almost as good as Hanping and the best Chinese/English dictionary for Apple devices (Hanping only works on Android devices).
 Additionally, it offers specific dictionaries (such as a traditional Chinese medicine dictionary).

 Optical character recognizer: Probably one of the best in the market and quite similar to the Hannping’s recognizer.
-You can test it for free, but if you want to link the tool to the Pleco’s dictionary you’ll have to download the add-on (it costs 11.29 USD).
+You can test it for free, but if you want to link the tool to Pleco’s dictionary you’ll have to download the add-on (it costs 11.29 USD).